The 2017-2018 application period is now closed. Updated information for 2018-2019 will be available in fall 2017.

-RFF awards one research grant each academic year in honor of the late John V. Krutilla, a renowned environmental economist who served as a senior fellow at RFF for most of his career.
+Resources for the Future (RFF) will award one research grant for the 2017–2018 academic year in honor of the late John V. Krutilla, a renowned environmental economist who served as a senior fellow at RFF for most of his career.

 The program is open to both US and non-US citizens, provided that the latter have proper work and residency documentation.

 The Krutilla research award is intended for one year.

 One award for $5,500 will be made each year.
 It can be used for summer salary support, to pay for research assistance, or for any other legitimate research expenses.
 A committee chaired by V. Kerry Smith and including leading scholars in environmental economics will review all proposals.

 Individuals interested in applying should submit: (1) a completed application form available here; (2) a short description of the proposed research (no more than five typed pages, double spaced, not including references); (3) a curriculum vitae; and (4) one letter of recommendation that can comment on the candidate’s past research and proposed project in specific terms.
 The letter of recommendation should be emailed separately following the instructions below and should identify the name of the individual who is applying for the Krutilla research award.